Introduction to Business Services

 Enable, Disable, or Delete a Business Service

 In SL1, you can enable, disable, or delete one or more services from the Business Services page.
-To enable, disable, or delete one or more services, select the checkboxes of the services you want to enable, disable or delete, then select of the following action buttons you want to perform at the top of the page Delete Services, Enable, or Disable.
+To enable, disable, or delete one or more services, select the checkboxes of the services you want to enable, disable or delete, then select one of the following actions you want to perform at the top of the page: Delete Services, Enable, or Disable.

 Alternatively, you can perform any of the actions to a single service by clicking the Actions button () for that service, and then selecting Delete Services, Enable, or Disable..